Updated March 2022

 Step 2: Copy the Outline for the Table of Contents

-Once the table of contents slide is at the beginning, go to the View tab at the top and select the Outline View option.
+Once the table slide is at the beginning, go to the View tab at the top and select the Outline View option.
 This will give you a view of the different slides and their titles and contents.
 Right-click inside of this outline and choose the Collapse All option to view just the titles.

 Select the titles by highlighting all of them.
 Copy this text with a keyboard shortcut or the right-click menu.

-Step 3: Insert the Table of Contents Entries
+Step 3: Insert the Table Entries

-Once you have the outline copied, it’s time to paste this list into the table of contents slide at the beginning of the presentation.
+Once you have the outline copied, it’s time to paste this list into the contents table slide at the beginning of the presentation.
 Go to the slide where you want your table of contents to be and use either a keyboard shortcut or the right-click menu to paste the text.

-Step 4: Number the Table of Contents Entries
+Step 4: Number the Table Entries

-With the table of contents arranged the way that you want, it’s time to number the entries.
+With the contents table arranged the way that you want, it’s time to number the entries.
 Highlight all of the text for the table of contents with your mouse and select the Numbered List option from the toolbar at the top of the window.
 This will automatically add a number to the front of each entry on the list.

 Google Slides Table of Contents

 Adding this in Google Slide is similar to how you would do it in PowerPoint.
 Google Slides outlines just like Microsoft PowerPoint, so you can use the same method as above in Google Slides.